solucon-cloud/StarterKit/README.md

 ## Monitor data in SOLUCON Device-Manager
+Go to https://device-manager.solucon.de and log in to your account.
+From there you can control your device in a rich GUI implentation.

 ## Getting started with SOLUCON Rest-API
 Look at the SOLUCON API documentation <a href="https://app.cospace.de/doc/index.html">here</a>